mirage/irmin-rpc/README.md

 %%VERSION%%

 `irmin-rpc` is a Cap'N'Proto RPC server and client for Irmin.
-It allows for remote Irmin stores to be easily queried and modified using an API that is vert similar to the native Irmin API.
+It allows for remote Irmin stores to be easily queried and modified using an API that is very similar to the native Irmin API.

 `irmin-rpc` is distributed under the ISC license.